 Whether you make the Navy a long-term career or fulfill just the minimum commitment, you will continue to receive assistance as a Navy veteran.
 The Department of Veterans Affairs can help you find employment or schooling, provide no-money-down and low-interest loans for new home buyers, and offer low-cost life insurance.
 You’ll also have preferential hiring for government jobs, and you’ll be eligible to receive Post 9/11 GI Bill money for school.*

 *Contact a Navy Recruiter for details.

-You can stay connected to many of the best benefits the Navy has to offer, even if you choose to leave Active Duty and pursue a civilian career.
-By joining the Navy Reserve, you’ll continue to expand your Navy experience while building a future of your own making.
+Stay connected to many of the best benefits the Navy has to offer, even if you choose to leave Active Duty and pursue a civilian career.
+By joining the Navy Reserve, you’ll continue to expand your Navy experience while building a future of your own.

 Some of the benefits of serving in the Navy Reserve include:

 Most of the ranks, ratings and responsibilities found in Active Duty service are represented in the Navy Reserve.
 And many are currently in high demand.
 Explore all the options in the Navy Reserve.